hasselx/hasselx/README.md

 Electronics and Computer Engineering student at Amrita Vishwa Vidyapeetham.

-## What I Do
+## What I Like to Explore

-- 🎨 Designing & 3D Modelling
+- 🎨 Designing, UI/UX tweaking, 3D Modelling
 - 🛠️ Creating no-code tools for personal productivity

 ## Tech Stack